per1234/EEPROMutility/README.md

-EEPROM Utility
+EEPROMutility
 ==========

-Arduino sketch for EEPROM management via the serial monitor.
+[Arduino](http://arduino.cc) sketch for EEPROM management via the Serial Monitor.
 Allows reading and writing of any data type and testing.
 EEPROM is a type of memory whose values are kept when the board is turned off or a new sketch is uploaded.
 For more information about using EEPROM on Arduino see: http://www.arduino.cc/en/Reference/EEPROM

 #### Instructions
 - Download the most recent version of EEPROMutility here: https://github.com/per1234/EEPROMutility/archive/master.zip
 - Extract the EEPROMutility-master folder from the downloaded zip file.
 - Rename the folder EEPROMutility.
 - Move the folder to a convenient location.
-- If you are using Arduino IDE version 1.0.x then you will need to install the EEPROM v2.0 library from here: https://github.com/arduino/Arduino/tree/ide-1.5.x/hardware/arduino/avr/libraries/EEPROM If you are using Arduino IDE version 1.6.2+ then the library is already installed.
+- If you are using an Arduino IDE version prior to 1.6.2 then you will need to install the EEPROM v2.0 library from here: https://github.com/arduino/Arduino/tree/ide-1.5.x/hardware/arduino/avr/libraries/EEPROM If you are using Arduino IDE version 1.6.2 or greater then the library is already installed.
 - Open EEPROMutility.ino in the Arduino IDE.
 - Upload the sketch to your device.
 - Open the Serial Monitor(magnifying glass button in the top right of the Arduino IDE window).
-- Select 9600 baud in the menu in the lower right of the Serial Monitor window.
+- Select **9600 baud** in the menu in the lower right of the Serial Monitor window.
-- Further help is available via the user interface.
+- Further help is available via the Serial Monitor interface.